 Table 3 also lists regression output from the cost model (equation (2)).
-Similar to the profit model, Wean% is statistically significant as expected.
-As the percentage of calves sold goes up, the costs per cow increases.
-Additionally, Year is statistically significant in the cost model.
-For example, an operation with data from 2013, 2014, and 2015 (Year=14) would have had \$126.12 in higher costs than an operation with data from 2012, 2013, and 2014 (Year=13) and \$254.23 in higher costs than an operation with data from 2011, 2012, and 2013 (Year=12).
-The R-square value for equation (2) was 0.201 implying that roughly 20% of the variation in the dependent variable (cost per cow) was explained by variability in the independent variables included in the model.
+None of the variables were statistically significant with a 95% confidence interval.
+The R-square value for equation (2) was 0.206 implying that roughly 21% of the variation in the dependent variable (cost per cow) was explained by variability in the independent variables included in the model.